-Q. When will the flu vaccination be offered to Mercy College students?
+Q. When will the influenza (flu) vaccinations be offered to Mercy College students?

 A. Flu clinics will be offered during both fall and spring semesters, dependent upon when we receive a shipment of vaccines.
 The flu clinic dates and times will be announced via email, campus monitors, and D2L announcements.

 Q. Where will flu clinics be held on campus?

 A. Flu clinics will be held in the kitchen in Building 1 (Room 101).
 There will be signs posted within the Sullivan Center to direct you to the location.

 Q. Do I need to make an appointment?

-Q. Will I need to pay for a flu shot?
+Q. Will I need to pay for a flu vaccine?

-A. If you are a Mercy College student or employee the flu shots will be offered free of charge.
-When you come to get your vaccination we will require you to have your Mercy College ID badge when obtaining your vaccine to show you are a Mercy College student or employee, and to receive your annual flu sticker.
+A. If you are a Mercy College student or employee, the flu vaccines will be offered free of charge.
+You will need to have your Mercy College ID badge when obtaining your vaccine to show you are a student or employee, and to receive your annual flu sticker.

 Q. Who should get a flu vaccination?

 A. According to the CDC, anyone over the age of 6 months should have a flu vaccination each flu season.
-Employees of Mercy College are required to have the vaccination.
-Students who are involved in fall semester clinicals will be required to have the vaccination before the required date (varies by year).
-Students who will begin spring semester clinicals will also need to have the flu vaccination before attending clinicals.
+Employees of Mercy College are required to obtain annual flu vaccinations.
+Students who attend clinicals during the flu season are also required to obtain annual flu vaccinations.
 For those students not involved in clinicals, it is not required, but is highly recommended you get the vaccination.

 Q. Who should not get a flu vaccination?

 A. According to the CDC, anyone younger than 6 months of age should not have the flu vaccination.
 Those who have severe, life-threatening allergies to the flu vaccination or any ingredient in the vaccination should speak to the Student Health Nurse about available options.